 We are offering COVID 19 testing for first responders and health care workers in our service area, or patients who are symptomatic.
-The following process will allow us to collect needed information so we can complete testing.
+The following process will allow us to collect the needed information so we can complete testing.

 Please complete the New Patient Forms and return to us.

 Via Drop Off:

 Newmarket: 207 South Main Street, Newmarket, NH 03857

 Once we receive your paperwork, we will contact you to arrange for testing.

 - The first is a telehealth appointment with a medical provider.
 This appointment will be completed virtually and will be billed to your insurance.